apache/pekko/docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 use of blocking APIs from actors) a new internal dispatcher has been added.
 All of Akka's internal, non-blocking actors now run on the internal dispatcher by default.

-The dispatcher can be configured through `akka.actor.internal-dispatcher`.
+The dispatcher can be configured through `pekko.actor.internal-dispatcher`.

 For maximum performance, you might want to use a single shared dispatcher for all non-blocking, asynchronous actors, user actors and Akka internal actors.
-In that case, you can configure the `akka.actor.internal-dispatcher` with a string value of `akka.actor.default-dispatcher`.
+In that case, you can configure the `pekko.actor.internal-dispatcher` with a string value of `pekko.actor.default-dispatcher`.
 This reinstantiates the behavior from previous Akka versions but also removes the isolation between user and Akka internals.
 So, use at your own risk!

-Several `use-dispatcher` configuration settings that previously accepted an empty value to fall back to the default dispatcher has now gotten an explicit value of `akka.actor.internal-dispatcher` and no longer accept an empty string as value.
+Several `use-dispatcher` configuration settings that previously accepted an empty value to fall back to the default dispatcher has now gotten an explicit value of `pekko.actor.internal-dispatcher` and no longer accept an empty string as value.
 If such an empty value is used in your `application.conf` the same result is achieved by simply removing that entry completely and having the default apply.